-We understand that compulsory land acquisitions can be a frustrating experience with many unknown factors in regards to the impact of your use of land.
+We understand that compulsory land acquisition can be a frustrating experience with many unknown factors in regards to the impact of your use of land.
 You may be entitled to compensation if the government requires to take your land or restrict your usage rights of your land.
 Understanding your legal rights and the restrictions of your current and future use of the land is imperative.

 - Prepare compensation claims